shadabmehmood/File-System-Organiser/README.md

        .exe files will go into application folder and so on ,

-  so at the end we will have a arranged set of files in specific folders .
+  so at the end we will have a arranged set of files in specific folders which will make searching files in any folder easier